anitaposch/learn-bitcoin/manuscript/302-Securing-coins.md

 The seed (sometimes called mnemonic phrase or backup phrase) is a sequence of 12 or 24 English words that gives you access to the private keys of your wallet addresses, and therefore access to your coins.
 This means that this order of words must remain secret.
 Anyone who knows the seed can access and take over your coins.
 Why?

-Your coins are not inside your digital wallet as they are inside your regular physical wallet, instead, they are recorded on the blockchain.
+Your coins are not inside your digital wallet as they are inside your regular physical wallet.
+Instead, they are recorded on the blockchain.
 Compare this to an email and a letter.
 You can access your email account from anywhere in the world because your emails are stored online, while your letterbox is stationary.
 This applies similarly to Bitcoin.

 Worldwide access to your assets is always possible with the seed, regardless of your wallet manufacturer.
-When selecting your wallet, pay attention to the designation HD wallet (hierarchical determination), in between those you can transfer the seed.
+When selecting your wallet, look out for the term "HD wallet" (Hierarchical Deterministic).
+HD wallets allow you to switch to another manufacturer's HD wallet, take the seed and restore your coins.

 Suppose your smartphone gets corrupted, you can't access your Bitcoin wallet app anymore and need to switch to a new phone.
 You install a fresh version of your Bitcoin wallet and import the seed from your first wallet.
 Access to your funds is restored.